Concurrent Degree Program

 How the Program Works

-Applicants must submit separate applications for admission to UCI Law and to the eligible graduate program of their choice.
-Once admitted for study into both programs, concurrent degree students will work with UCI Law's PLGS director and the director of the student's concurrent graduate program to develop a plan that will allow completion of both degrees in less time than if the degrees were pursued separately.
+Applicants must submit separate applications for admission to UC Irvine Law and to the eligible graduate program of their choice.
+Once admitted for study into both programs, concurrent degree students will work with UC Irvine Law's PLGS director and the director of the student's concurrent graduate program to develop a plan that will allow completion of both degrees in less time than if the degrees were pursued separately.
 Ordinarily, students will begin their first year of law instruction after one or more years of graduate program study.
 Upon completion of the first year of law instruction, students will pursue a coordinated curriculum of upper-level law study and graduate program study and research.

 Financial Assistance

-PLGS students are eligible for financial support through their chosen graduate program while pursuing graduate degree studies and through UCI Law while pursuing law studies.
+PLGS students are eligible for financial support through their chosen graduate program while pursuing graduate degree studies and through UC Irvine Law while pursuing law studies.
 The Law School offers up to full-tuition scholarship support to concurrent degree students during their semesters of full-time law school enrollment.
 These merit scholarships recognize the potential for outstanding law school performance and will be awarded to those whose academic records demonstrate exceptional promise as concurrent degree students.
 The scholarship may be renewed for up to six semesters of law school enrollment, so long as the student maintains good academic standing.

 Emphasis in Law, Society and Culture